 Sight and Hearing

-Select a date that does not conflict with other community events.
+- Select a date for the screening.
+This date should not conflict with other community events.

-- Provide advance publicity to local news outlets.
-Post flyers throughout the community informing the public about the date and location of the free hearing screening.
+- Provide advance publicity.
+Use social media and other communication channels to notify the public about the date and location of the screening.